Tennis-Osaka to skip news conferences at French Open, cites mental health | Sports-Games

 "As a sponsor, we respect the feelings and will of the athletes," Japanese instant noodle-maker Nissin, one of Osaka's top sponsors, said in a statement sent to Reuters.
 "However, we are not in a position to comment on their individual opinions and actions, so we will refrain from doing so."

 A spokeswoman for Japanese car manufacturer Nissan Motor said it had no comment while an All Nippon Airways spokesman declined to comment.
 Osaka's other sponsors did not respond to requests for comment.
-Osaka, a former world number one, said the decision was "nothing personal" against the tournament and noted she had a friendly relationship with many of the tour's journalists.
+Former world number one Osaka said the decision was "nothing personal" against the tournament and noted she had a friendly relationship with many of the tour's journalists.
 She hoped tournaments would reconsider their approach.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)